 At Law Place, our team of attorneys has decades of collective experience in dealing with the intricacies of Florida law and is well versed in all types of white-collar crime charges.
 If you choose to move forward with legal representation from The Law Place in Sarasota, Florida, your case will be reviewed by our team of white-collar criminal attorneys, and you will be assigned a skilled and experienced attorney.

-Your criminal defense attorney will work closely with you, laying out the steps to build you a strong defense as they review your case.
+Your criminal defense attorney in Sarasota will work closely with you, laying out the steps to build you a strong defense as they review your case.
 All of this is done so you can make the most informed decisions you can as you move forward with the legal process.

 For a free consultation, contact us at (941) 444-4444.

 A simple example of white-collar crime would be claiming to be the representative from another party’s bank to acquire their information and extract money from their account or make purchases in their name.

 Some other examples of white-collar crime have been listed below: